Sign up for a Committee by clicking here.

 Chairpersons 2015–2016: Erich Bethke and Peg Pearl

-The Democracy Education Committee meets the first Thursday of every month at the CBA offices.
+The Lawyers and Schools Committee meets the first Thursday of every month at noon at the CBA offices.
 The committee recruits law professionals into Denver Public Schools.
-Projects include: Denver Regional Mock Trial Tournament, National Constitution Day, in-class mock trial scripts for elementary, middle and high schools, “We the People” volunteer training, K-5 Law Day Art Contest, DBA-DPS Guest Teaching Initiative, PALS (Partner Alliance of Lawyer and Schools) and speaker bureaus.
-Currently, we are working to get attorneys into the classroom to substitute teach.
+Projects include: Denver Regional Mock Trial Tournament, National Constitution Day, in-class mock trial scripts for elementary, middle and high schools, “We the People” volunteer training, K-5 Law Day Contest and curriculum, DBA-DPS Guest Teaching Initiative, DBA-DPS Truancy Program Training, Debate Club, Reading Partners Tutoring, Book Drive for Reading Partners and speaker bureaus.

 Chairperson 2015–2016 Nicole Black: